vietthom/team-profile-generator/README.md

 The user should clone the repository from GitHub and download Node.
 This application also requires a file system and inquirer module.
 If testing is required, this application uses Jest.

 ## Usage
-Use inquirer from the command line to answer questions about your team.
+Use inquirer from the command line to answer questions about your team. <br>
-View walkthrough video here (https://youtu.be/YG6fI2XAZbc)
+View walkthrough video here https://youtu.be/YG6fI2XAZbc
 <img src="./assets/images/teamsample.PNG">

 ## License